Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 What You Can Do

-Before Commissioning:
+Before Engagement:

 • Ask for certifications (ISO 27001, SOC 2).
-It's not a guarantee, but a sign.
+This is not a guarantee, but it is a sign that security is taken seriously.

 In the Contract:

-• Secure audit rights
+• Secure audit rights so you can verify things yourself when needed.

 Ongoing:

-If it Happens:
+If It Happens:

-• Contact the supplier immediately
+• Contact the supplier immediately and document everything in writing.

 The Most Common Mistake